Hoosat-Oy/hoosat-mo/README.md

 - `SigHashMask : Nat8 = 0x07`: Mask for extracting the base sighash type.

 #### Public Functions

 - `is_standard_sighash_type(hashType : SigHashType) : Bool`

   - Checks if the provided sighash type is standard (e.g., `SigHashAll`, `SigHashNone`).
   - Example:
     ```motoko
     let isValid = Sighash.is_standard_sighash_type(Sighash.SigHashAll); // true
     ```

-- `calculate_sighash_schnorr(tx : Types.KaspaTransaction, input_index : Nat, utxo : Types.UTXO, hashType : SigHashType, reusedValues : SighashReusedValues) : ?[Nat8]`
+- `calculate_sighash_schnorr(tx : Types.HoosatTransaction, input_index : Nat, utxo : Types.UTXO, hashType : SigHashType, reusedValues : SighashReusedValues) : ?[Nat8]`

   - Calculates the Schnorr sighash for a transaction input, using Blake2b-256 with a domain separator.
   - Returns `null` if the sighash type is invalid or input index is out of bounds.
   - Example: